quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/01_Wafer Production/Wafer Production.md

 ### Polishing

 After lapping the wafers are mechanically flat but not optically flat (shiny).
-A mirror finish is required because it will allow to achieve better results in lithography and this can be obtained via a chemico-mechanical based polishing.
+A mirror finish is required because it will allow to achieve better results in lithography and this can be obtained via a chemico-mechanical based [[Complementary Technologies#Global planarization|polishing]].
 Wafers can be Single Sided Polished (SSP) or Double Sided Polished (DSP).

 ### Cleaning and marking